Valley Hope Church

 @10:30-12pm - food pantry, water, baby supplies, wifi, charging station

-If you cannot email or call, just show up at the church (115 Rockdale Ave, Swannanoa) from 9am-7pm Monday - Friday and someone will assist you with your need or will touch base with you on ways to give or serve.
+If you have a need and cannot email or call, just show up at the church (115 Rockdale Ave, Swannanoa) from 9am-7pm Monday - Friday and someone will assist you.

 If you need prayer, someone to talk to, wellness checks, or other questions, contact: